ruiqichen1025/ruiqichen1025.github.io/_pages/about.md

 </div>
 </div>

-There are also 5 CHI manuscripts, 1 UIST manuscript, 1 ICONIP manuscript, and 1 IJHCI manuscript in submitting or under reviewing process.
+**About Manuscripts**: There are also 5 CHI manuscripts, 1 UIST manuscript, 1 ICONIP manuscript, and 1 IJHCI manuscript in submitting or under reviewing process.
 If you want to learn more about these research projects please contact me for further details!

 <!--- [Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet](https://github.com), A, B, C, **CVPR 2020**-->